scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

    In [16]: foundEvents = apsisSearch.search(
        ...:   searchInterval, stepSize )

-The result of the search, which we have saved in the variable ``foundEvents``, is an EventSet container class.
-This container will have all Events found matching the EventSpec in the search window.
-In our case, there should be only one close encounter with Uranus, so there should be only a single event inside our EventSpec.
-However, if we were searching for the periapse for an Earth orbiter, for instance, this would contain every separate periapse occurrence in the search window.
-EventSet has a number of useful methods for sorting and filtering events, however, since we should have only one event (which we can confirm using the ``.size`` method on the EventSet), we can read it out directly.
+The result of the search, which we have saved in the variable ``foundEvents``, is an ``M.EventSet`` container class.
+This container has all the events found matching our event specification in the search window.
+In our case, there should be only one close encounter with Uranus, so there should be only a single event inside our ``M.EventSet``.
+However, if we were searching for the periapse of an Earth orbiter this would contain every separate periapse occurrence in the search window. ``M.EventSet`` has a number of useful methods for sorting, filtering and returning events.
+However, since we should have only one event (which we can confirm using the ``M.EventSet.size`` method) we can read it out directly from the first index.

 .. code-block:: python